 The Story Behind This Unique Mausoleum in Nebraska Is Heartbreaking

-Imagine walking around in the woods one day and suddenly stumbling across a hand-carved cave that was meant to be someone’s final resting place.
-In Rose Creek Wildlife Management Area just outside of Fairbury (Jefferson County) you can have just such an experience.
+Are you familiar with the Rose Creek Mausoleum?
+Well, imagine walking around in the woods one day and suddenly stumbling across a hand-carved cave that was meant to be someone’s final resting place.
+In Rose Creek Wildlife Management Area just outside of Fairbury (Jefferson County), you can have just such an experience.

-The video below gives some more general history on the mausoleum.
+The video below gives some more general history of the mausoleum.

 So, did you know about this unique mausoleum in Nebraska?
 Have you ever encountered Rose Creek Mausoleum while hiking in Rose Creek WMA?
 Know of any other unique sites hiding along the state’s hiking trails?
 Whatever it is, tell us!

 For more unusual places to go in the state, check out this list of nine of the weirdest places in Nebraska.

 The hike to Rose Creek Mausoleum is not the only Nebraska hike worth mentioning.
 The state is brimming with unforgettable hiking trails, including the Riverview Boardwalk.
 Nestled within the Fontenelle Forest in Bellevue, the Riverview Boardwalk meanders nearly 1.5 miles through some of the forest’s most beloved areas.
 Along the way, hikers are afforded scenic views of a river, downtown Omaha, and more.
 A great trek for hikers of all abilities, the boardwalk is wheelchair accessible.
 The Riverview Boardwalk isn’t the only great hike in the Fontenelle Forest, though.
 There’s also the Hidden Lake Trail.
 It’s not as well known as the Riverview Boardwalk, but it boasts beautiful vistas, including a serene, secluded lake.

 Can I hike to abandoned places in Nebraska?